gmichalo/LexSubCon/README.md

 ## General info

-This is the code that was used of the paper :  [LexSubCon: Integrating Knowledge from Lexical Resources into Contextual Embeddings for Lexical Substitution](https://arxiv.org/pdf/2107.05132.pdf).
+This is the code that was used for the paper :  [LexSubCon: Integrating Knowledge from Lexical Resources into Contextual Embeddings for Lexical Substitution](https://arxiv.org/pdf/2107.05132.pdf).

 In this work, we introduce LexSubCon, an end-to-end lexical substitution framework based on contextual embedding models that can identify highly-accurate substitute candidates.
 This is achieved by combining contextual information with knowledge from structured lexical resources Our approach involves: